Toyota Supra: 1990

 For the 1990 model year, changes included larger protective laminate in front of rear wheels, lower redline (owing to the heavier crank with cylinders 2 & 5 counterbalanced), redesigned steering wheel with cruise control relocated to a stalk on the right side (US only).
 In addition to a driver-side airbag and airbag indicator light on dashboard (US only), the left side of the switch panel was also redesigned, which replaced one of the coin slots with the dimmer.
-The lower dashboard panel became a two-piece design, which was also much heavier than the previous one-piece panel owing to a change in material.
-Finally, the memory lever on the steering column was removed.
+The lower dashboard panel became a two-piece design, which was also much heavier than the previous one-piece panel owing to a change in material and the memory lever on the steering column was removed.
 In short, a plethora of the changes for the 1989 and 1990 were to the interior.